 I have always dreamed of big long tables dressed in full glory for Thanksgiving and for a few years that worked.
-I so enjoy the magic of place settings and centerpieces..
-These last few years, however, we’ve moved on to a tradition that works for this season of life.
+I so enjoy the magic of place settings and centerpieces.
+Over the years, however, we stumbled on a few traditions that don’t look anything like my “ideal” Thanksgiving dinner.

-It came about on accident really, but now we do a lodge getaway with just Cowboy and our children.
-We even go out for dinner.
+It came about on accident really.
+We steal away to a lodge and act like kids as we lose track of time at waterparks, arcades, and bowling in our pajamas.
 I know…I know….I have no pictures of a gorgeous tablescape and no legendary recipes from these last few turkey days.
 BUT let me tell you a little something about what I do have from this new tradition.
-I can remember almost every conversation we’ve had at the table with our precious kiddos that are growing into adults too quickly.
+I can remember almost every conversation we’ve had with our precious kiddos that have grown into adults too quickly.
 I can remember what they were thankful for, what they laughed at and the little twinkle in their eye that somehow I was missing before.

 I enjoy fixing a big meal for a house full of people.
 So, choosing this new tradition comes with some sacrifice.
 One of the toughest sacrifices — giving up my expectations.
 Ouch.
 Right?!
 But here’s a few ways I’m learning, ever so slowly, to prepare my heart for the holidays more than I prepare my home for the holidays…